degenerat3/meteor/docs/core_api.md

 ### `/add/action/single`
 Desc: queue a new action assigned to a specific host
 Method: `POST`
-Request Proto: `AddAct`
 Request Params:
 ```
-mode:      the action mode
+mode:      the action mode [string]
-args:      required arg data for the mode type
+args:      required arg data for the mode type [string]
-target:    the host to run the action against
+hostname:    the host to run the action against [string]
 ```
-Response Proto: `GenResp`
 Response Params:
 ```
-status: HTTP response
+status: HTTP response [int32]
-msg: error, if any
+desc: error, if any [string]
 ```

 ---

 ### `/add/action/group`
 Desc: queue a new action assigned to a group
 Method: `POST`
-Request Proto: `AddAct`
 Request Params:
 ```
-mode:      the action mode
+mode:      the action mode [string]
-args:      required arg data for the mode type
+args:      required arg data for the mode type [string]
-target:    the group to run the action against
+groupname:    the group to run the action against [string]
 ```
-Response Proto: `GenResp`
 Response Params:
 ```
-status: HTTP response
+status: HTTP response [int32]
-msg: error, if any
+desc: error, if any [string]
 ```

 ---

 ### `/add/result`
 Desc: update an action with the included "result" (usually oputput of action)
 Method: `POST`
-Request Proto: `AddRes`
 Request Params:
 ```
-aid:       the action id this result is associated with
+uuid:      the action id this result is associated with [string]
-data:      the action result data to store (usually output of the action)
+result:      the action result data to store (usually output of the action) [string]
 ```
-Response Proto: `GenResp`
 Response Params:
 ```
-status: HTTP response
+status: HTTP response [int32]
-msg: error, if any
+desc: error, if any [string]
 ```

 ---